Elevation: 8,312 ft

 This peak is not in the book.

-Henderson Peak is located approximately 4 miles southeast of Garns Mountain in the Big Hole Mountains of the Caribou-Targhee National Forest.
+Henderson Peak is located approximately 4 miles southeast of Garns Mountain in the Big Hole Mountains.
 The summit provides great views of various Big Hole peaks, the City of Victor and the Teton Mountains.
 The Big Hole Mountains, and especially trails that are readily accessible from Victor, are very popular and parking might be limited at trailheads.
 USGS Garns Mountain

 Patterson Creek Approach